 1. Class and School rules still apply.

-2. There are specific, structured expectations for work of the project.
+2. There are specific, structured expectations for the work of the project.

 3. There are specific, structured expectations for group outcomes.

-I use anchor charts like these throughout the year but bring them front and center when we begin project-based learning.
+I use anchor charts like these throughout the year, but I emphasize them when we begin project-based learning.

-Using expectations and routines like these help set up students for more successful experiences when working in a group.
-Especially when you combine it with my "fair grading system"for individual accountability.
+Using expectations and routines like these helps set up students for more successful experiences when working in a group, especially when you combine them with my "fair grading system"for individual accountability.
 This system gives students the opportunity to determine their grade (in part).
 Let's say that based on the rubric, the group project has earned an 80%.
 If there are 3 members of the group, the group is awarded 80x3=240 points.

 Want a free copy of the partner/group expectations?
-Get this and more in the free resource library bu joining below.
+You can get this and more by joining the free resource library below.

 Thanks for stopping by!